 Currently the Trust works with 18 Local CSOs, 32 districts in 16 Region of Tanzania.
-Since its inception, SATF has reached more that 200,000 beneficiaries under education support intervention in Tanzania.
+Since its inception, SATF has reached more than 200,000 beneficiaries under education intervention in Tanzania.

 |Supported more than 168,071 Orphans and vulnerable children to access primary, secondary, vocational training and higher learning education since its inception in 1998.|

 |Strengthened the capacity of about 79 grassroots civil society organizations in organizational development and programs for improved quality service delivery.|